hobbeskocha/nyc-rnn/README.md

 The model achieved RMSE of 142 MW on the test set (with actual interquartile demand ranging from 4900 to 6600 MW).
 The predicted highest demand of 7225 MW occurred in July, and the peak hourly demand of 6384 at 6 p.m.
 EST. These predictions from LSTM model suggest that NYC utilities should ensure that the grid is reinforced to handle higher demands during summer evenings.
 Furthermore, allocating additional resources during peak-demand periods could prevent blackouts or system overloads.
 Utilities may also incentivize consumers to reduce usage during peak hours, especially in the evenings.

 ## Next Steps:
 The next phase of this project involves integrating weather data to further improve accuracy.
-I also plan to check the robustness of the results with GRU model.
+I also plan to check the robustness of the results with GRU model and more traditional forecasting models like ARIMA.